ibm-cloud-docs/speech-to-text/language-resource.md

 Follow these guidelines to prepare a corpus text file:

 -   Provide a plain text file that is encoded in UTF-8 if it contains non-ASCII characters.
 The service assumes UTF-8 encoding if it encounters such characters.

+    **Important:** Make sure that you know the character encoding that is used in the text files of your corpora.
+The service preserves the encoding that it finds in the text files.
+You must use that encoding when working with the words in the custom language model.
+For more information, see [Character encoding](#charEncoding).
 -   Include each sentence of the corpus on its own line, terminating each line with a carriage return.
 Including multiple sentences on the same line can degrade accuracy.
 -   Use consistent capitalization for words in the corpus.
 The words resource is case-sensitive.
 Mix upper- and lowercase letters and use capitalization only when intended.
 -   Beware of typographical errors.
 The service assumes that typographical errors are new words.
 Unless you correct them before you train the model, the service adds them to the model's vocabulary.
 Remember the adage *Garbage in, garbage out!*